ldipotetjob/mojitoverde/content/posts/2017-03-28-scalafunc.md

 /* Other way of Function0 */
 val greet: Function0[Unit] = () => println("Hello, world!")
 ```
- In this post you have seen different paths to create functions in Scala.
-We avoid the definition of Function 0..2 in Scala, basically because it requires definitions like **Trait** and **Object** as a **Singleton**.
-We'll address these concepts in next posts.
+In this post, you have seen different ways to create functions in Scala.
+We avoid the definition of Function 0..2 in Scala, mainly because It requires knowledge like **Trait** and **Object** as **Singleton**.
+We’ll address these concepts in later posts.